EleisonC/poet-chain-x/README.md

 # poet-chain-x
-Auction your original poetry online on the blockchain
+Auction your original poetry online on the Powered by polkadot blockchain